mwales/WildcatCSClub/past_challenges/year_2022_2023/star_wars_prequel/prequel_writeup.md

 The start of a series of 3 progressively more difficult challenges.
 Game has 2 pseudorandom star wars characters have a battle.
-The students are given the source code (python) for the game to exampine.
+The students are given the source code (python) for the game to examine.
 You are supposed to guess the winner correctly 7 times in a row.

 The first game seeds the PRNG with a fixed value.
-Thus everygame has the same exact outcome
+Thus every game has the same exact outcome

 ## Hints